There are many awards, scholarships and bursaries for students continuing their education at CapU.

 By submitting an additional document for one of the categories below, you are in the running for all awards in that category.
 Use our online awards guide to search for awards by category and to see which might be suited for your achievements.

-- Demonstrated Community and Campus Engagement Worksheet - Education Assistant (pdf)
+- Spring 2019 Community and Campus Involvement Worksheet - Soccer (pdf)

-- Demonstrated Community and Campus Engagement Worksheet – Soccer (pdf)
+- Spring 2019 Community and Campus Involvement Worksheet (pdf)

 How to submit your documents: